krmackey/Irrigation_DVAT/README.md

 - `execute_final_query(query:str, params: dict[str,list[str]])-> list[float]`
     - To be run after `final_query`, as its input is `final_query`'s output (named `query`)
     - Utilizes json objects and the query using json trees to then pass in to `pd.read_sql`
     - Returns a list of floats with the values corresponding to the specifications set in the dictionary the user builds, as well as the operation they specify.
+The dictionary is named `params` here and should have the keys `state_id`, `commodity`, 'domain`, 'data_item`, possibly `domain_category`, and `year`.
 The order of these values is determined by the list of values stored in the key name used as group by in the final query